Jake Sully: Avatar (2009)

-Jake confesses to the Na'vi that he was a spy, and they take him and Grace captive as Quaritch's men destroy Hometree.
+Jake confesses to the Na'vi that he was a spy, and they take him and Grace captive as Quaritch's forces destroy Hometree.
 In the midst of the chaos, Mo'at frees Jake and Grace, who are then detached from their avatars and imprisoned by the RDA.
-Disgusted by Quaritch's brutality, pilot Trudy Chacón frees Jake, Grace, and Norm, and airlifts them to Grace's outpost, but Grace is shot by Quaritch during the escape.
+Disgusted by Quaritch's brutality, pilot Trudy Chacón frees Jake, Grace, and Norm and airlifts them to Grace's outpost, although Grace is shot by Quaritch during the escape.

 To regain the Na'vi's trust, Jake connects his mind to Toruk, a dragon-like predator who is feared and honored by the Na'vi.
-Finding the refugees at the sacred Tree of Souls, Jake pleads with Mo'at to heal Grace and transfer her human body into her avatar with the aid of the Tree of Souls, but she dies before the process can be completed.
-Supported by new chief Tsu'tey, Jake unites the clan and tells them to gather all of the clans to battle the RDA.
-During the subsequent battle, the Na'vi suffer heavy casualties, but are rescued when Pandoran wildlife unexpectedly join the attack and overwhelm the humans, which Neytiri interprets as Eywa's answer to Jake's prayer.
-Jake destroys a makeshift bomber before it can reach the Tree of Souls.
-Meanwhile, Quaritch, wearing an AMP suit, escapes from his own damaged aircraft, then later finds and breaks open the avatar link unit containing Jake's human body, exposing it to Pandora's poisonous atmosphere.
-Quaritch prepares to slit the throat of Jake's avatar, but Neytiri kills Quaritch and saves Jake from suffocation, seeing his human form for the first time.
-With the exceptions of Jake, Norm and a select few others, all humans are expelled from Pandora and are sent back to Earth.
+Jake pleads with Mo'at to heal Grace and transfer her human body into her avatar with the aid of the Tree of Souls, but Grace dies before the process can be completed.
+Jake rallies Neytiri's clan and other Na'vi clans to fight the RDA.
+During the ensuing battle, the Na'vi suffer heavy casualties, but the tide turns when Pandoran wildlife unexpectedly join the attack and overwhelm the humans, which Neytiri interprets as divine intervention.

+Wearing an AMP suit, Quaritch finds and breaks open the avatar link unit containing Jake's human body, exposing it to Pandora's toxic atmosphere.
+However, Neytiri kills Quaritch and saves Jake from suffocation.
+With the exception of Jake, Norm and a few other scientists, all the humans are expelled from Pandora and sent back to Earth.
 Jake is permanently transferred into his avatar with the aid of the Tree of Souls.